PromptingPufferfish/AI-Food-Assistant/README.md

 Can be added as a skill or as general knowledge via MEMORY.md

 ### 5a.
 Add as a skill
 Existing meal-planner skills work with own recipe, meal plan and shopping list storages - usually local files in /.openclaw/memory/.
-If you want to develop your own skill I recommend starting with an exising one, e. g. [https://clawhub.ai/ivangdavila/meal-planner](https://clawhub.ai/ivangdavila/meal-planner).
-Add some additional instructions: recipes stored in ~/meal-planner/recipes/ are created from paprika skill output, shopping lists created in ~/meal-planner/shopping/* are transfered to Google Keep via gkeep-notes skill.
+If you want to develop your own skill I recommend starting with an existing one, e. g. [https://clawhub.ai/ivangdavila/meal-planner](https://clawhub.ai/ivangdavila/meal-planner).
+Add some additional instructions: recipes stored in ~/meal-planner/recipes/ are created from paprika skill output, shopping lists created in ~/meal-planner/shopping/ are transfered to Google Keep via gkeep-notes skill.
 No programming skills required, describe in natural language.

 ### 5b.
 Add as general knowledge via MEMORY.md
 You can also train your OpenClaw via chat: